ome/omero-documentation/server/permissions.rst

 The following are the permissions available to other users on other group members data, depending on the group permissions and on your user type.
-Note: No User can ever create projects or datasets, or import data into another User's space.
-Note: Although all Users can run scripts on other Users' data, the actions within those scripts will be subject to the restrictions of the permissions detailed in these tables.
+Note: No user can ever create projects or datasets, or import data into another user's space.
+Note: Although all users can run scripts on other users' data, the actions within those scripts will be subject to the restrictions of the permissions detailed in these tables.

 Ordered by Group Permissions